PointerToNextPole/my-learning-note/React学习笔记.md

 You’ll likely also want to add some logic for error handling and to track whether the content is loading.
 You can build a Hook like this yourself or use one of the many solutions already available in the React ecosystem. **Although this alone won’t be as efficient as using a framework’s built-in data fetching mechanism, moving the data fetching logic into a custom Hook will make it easier to adopt an efficient data fetching strategy later.**

-In general, whenever you have to resort to writing Effects, keep an eye out for when you can extract a piece of functionality into a custom Hook with a more declarative and purpose-built API like `useData` above.
-The fewer raw `useEffect` calls you have in your components, the easier you will find to maintain your application.
+In general, whenever you have to **resort** to writing Effects, keep an eye out for when you can extract a piece of functionality into a custom Hook with a more declarative and purpose-built API like `useData` above. <font color=lightSeaGreen>**The fewer raw `useEffect` calls you have** in your components, the easier you will find to maintain your application</font>.

+##### Recap

+- <font color=red>If you can calculate something during render, you don’t need an Effect</font>.
+- To cache expensive calculations, add `useMemo` instead of `useEffect`.
+- To reset the state of an entire component tree, pass a different `key` to it.
+- To reset a particular bit of state in response to a prop change, set it during rendering.
+- <font color=red>**Code that runs because a component was *displayed* should be in Effects**</font>, <font color=lightSeaGreen>the rest should be in events</font>.
+- If you need to update the state of several components, it’s better to do it during a single event.
+- Whenever you try to synchronize state variables in different components, consider lifting state up.
+- <font color=dodgerBlue>You can fetch data with Effects</font>, <font color=red>but you need to implement cleanup to avoid race conditions</font>.